I live in rural New Zealand in a small town called Charleston, which is on the West Coast of the South Island.

-Living in New Zealand, travelling, working from home, being a business owner, personal development and tourism are topics that I am going to cover here on this blog.
+Living in New Zealand, personal development, working from home and being a business owner are topics that I am going to cover here on this blog.

 I first went overseas in 1997 as an exchange student in Japan for a year.